An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Experimental Results

-As compared in Table \ref{tb:reproduced}, one important finding in this work is that all reproduced models failed to achieve the same or superior results as their originally reported results on the ChaLearn 2016 First Impression dataset, even when we followed the exact same pre-processing and training settings they have reported.
-This could be caused by various reasons, including the original papers not reporting all training/evaluation/pre-processing tricks and model details they used to obtain the reported models, or the random factors involved in training processes (e.g., the shuffled training samples).
-Moreover, the results achieved by most reproduced models are not as good as the corresponding systems that utilized the proposed standardised pre-processing and training steps.
-This validated the effectiveness of the proposed standardised pre-processing pipeline, which can be adopted by future researchers to report on their proposed models for fair comparisons.
+As compared in Table \ref{tb:reproduced}, an important finding is that 4 out of 7 reproduced models failed to achieve similar or superior results compared to their originally reported results on the ChaLearn First Impression dataset, even when we strictly followed the same pre-processing and training settings as reported in the original papers.
+This could be caused by various reasons, including incomplete reporting of training, evaluation and pre-processing details in the original papers \cite{crnet,persemon}, excluding the text modality \cite{crnet}, or random factors involved in their training and evaluation processes (e.g., randomly selected images from each video/segment \cite{bi_modal_lstm,audiovisual_resnet,crnet,persemon}, randomly cropped image regions \cite{audiovisual_resnet,crnet} as well as the randomly cropped 50176 dimensional audio features \cite{audiovisual_resnet}).